Factors to Consider When Selling a Home for Virginia Senior Care

 - Compliance with Court Orders: If guardianship is involved, you might need court approval to sell the property.

-- Elder Care Trusts: Make sure the sale follows any terms set in trust for elder care.
+- Elder Care Trusts: Ensure the sale follows any terms set in trust for elder care.

 - Financial Accounting: Maintain transparency in financial dealings related to the sale.